Dedaandsons Global News Portal

 Americans are attached to Pennies, according to a report 51% of people oppose eliminating the penny, while only 34% are in favour.
 Here are the main arguments made in favour and in opposing the Penny.

-Why people want to Remove the Penny:
+Why people want to Remove 1 cent in USA:

 The biggest reason behind some US citizens as well as some Congressman want to remove the Penny from circulation in the US is its manufacturing cost, the US Mint more to produce a penny than it's worth.